 We mentioned earlier about a “better way” to secure CEH eligibility, and here’s where your patience pays off!
-Sure, you can wade through paperwork and red tape to verify your eligibility to take the CEH test, or you could take a course and fast-track your way to the exam!
+Sure, you can wade through the paperwork and red tape to verify your eligibility to take the CEH test, or you could take a course and fast-track your way to the exam!

 Simplilearn has every resource you need to prepare for the test and ace it on the first try.
-With Simplilearn’s Certified Ethical Hacker Training Course, you will gain training on the advanced step-by-step methodologies that hackers actually use, such as writing virus codes, and reverse engineering, to name a few.
+With Simplilearn’s Certified Ethical Hacker Certification, you will gain training on the advanced step-by-step methodologies that hackers actually use, such as writing virus codes, and reverse engineering, to name a few.
 Equipped with this training, you can better protect your corporate infrastructure from data breaches.
 You’ll master advanced network packet analysis, securing web servers, malware threats, and advanced system penetration testing techniques to build your network security skillset and beat hackers at their own game.

 The course provides you with 40 hours of instructor-led training, six months’ free access to CEH v10 labs, study material by the EC-Council, and of course, the CEH exam, with the $100 fee already included!
 The course can be taken via Online Classroom FlexiPass for individual students, or as a corporate training solution for businesses.

 Once you’ve finished the course and taken the exam, you will have achieved the goal of being a certified ethical hacker, and doing it while learning valuable skills.
 Why tackle CEH certification on your own, when Simplilearn can be a valuable ally and resource, smoothing out the road for you?